-Anyone who doubts the presence of a glass ceiling only needs to look at the numbers: Just 6% of S&P 500 companies have women CEOs.
-That’s despite a growing body of research that shows that companies with women leaders tend to perform better.
+Anyone who doubts the presence of a glass ceiling only needs to look at the numbers: Only 6% of S&P 500 companies have women CEOs.
+That's despite a growing body of research that shows that companies with women leaders tend to perform better.